luistrigueiros/pg-ltree-micronaut-java-example/README.md

-# Micronaut Data JDBC Java Example
+# Handling Tree data models with PostgreSQL and Java

 Based on http://patshaughnessy.net/2017/12/11/trying-to-represent-a-tree-structure-using-postgres